magento/knowledge-base/src/how-to/general/how-to-apply-a-composer-patch-provided-by-magento.md

 >![warning]
 >
->We strongly recommend applying and testing the patch on the Staging/Integration environment, before applying it Production.
+>We strongly recommend applying and testing the patch on the Staging/Integration environment before applying it to Production.
 We also recommend you have a recent backup before any manipulations.

 <h3 id="cloud">How to apply a composer patch for Adobe Commerce on cloud infrastructure</h3>